NTokala/daedalus1235.github.io/blog/2018/dotfd.md

 ---

-# Topic the Third: Science and MathJax
+# Topic the Third: Science and Math

 Science and Math are two of my greatest passions.
 Randomly I might just post some random equation or proof that I found elegant, or some interesting fact about the universe.
 For example: